 Friends of the Oakton Library

 The Friends of the Oakton Library was founded in 2001 in response to community enthusiasm for creation of the new branch.
-Planning and design of the building started in 2002.
-The groundbreaking ceremony was held on April 8, 2006, and the new Oakton Library opened on Sept.
+The groundbreaking ceremony was held on April 8, 2006, and the Oakton Library opened on Sept.
 29, 2007, making 2017 our 10th Anniversary year!

-The mission of the Friends of Oakton Library is to support and enhance library resources and services and to foster a strong connection between the library and the local community.
+The mission of the Friends of Oakton Library is simple.
+It is to support and enhance library resources and services and to foster a strong connection between the library and the local community.
 As such, we are an incorporated 501(c)(3) nonprofit.

-In the nine years since the Oakton Library opened, the Friends organization has raised funds through the sale of donated books, membership dues and individual donations.
-These funds have supported the Oakton Library branch as well as the Fairfax County Public Library system in the following ways:
+Since the Oakton Library opened, the Friends organization has raised funds through the sale of donated books, membership dues and individual monetary donations.
+These funds have enhanced the Oakton Library branch and the Fairfax County Public Library system as a whole in the following ways: